marcdomain/tfv/README.md

 | x.x.^            | use latest version of series x.x          |
 | latest           | use latest version of terraform           |

 > **_NOTE:_** If you're using windows OS, you would be prompted for admin privilege.
 Accept it.
 This is a one-time request to set terraform location in you system path.
+Unix machines would also get password prompt, as this requires permission to copy terraform to your bin directory.

 #### *list*
 ```sh